 Our rescued Canada goose, Gertie, and our pet mallard, Doc, continued to entertain my husband and me.
 Gertie the goose stretched her neck, getting her head as close to me as possible, and told me stories.
 I loved hearing the soft, whispery wiggle-wiggle sounds.
 When I gave them their favorite treat, watermelon, Gertie gave me an extra wiggle-wiggle-wiggle thank you.

-At our home in Wisconsin Dells, Gertie and Doc only have a kiddy pool inside a dog pen so I let them run free in our back yard as much as possible.
+At our home in the Dells, Gertie and Doc only had a kiddy pool inside a dog pen so I let them run free in our back yard as much as possible.
 One afternoon, when Gertie heard the neighbors across the street talking, she streaked off and crossed the road to make new friends.
 The duck followed Gertie, and I brought up the rear, chasing after them.
 I managed to herd them back that time.
-The second time they took off, they snuck away.
+The second time they wandered, they snuck away.

+I should have been suspicious.
+They’d been preening all afternoon.
 My husband Frank was grilling out, and we were checking on them every few minutes.
 When I realized they were gone, I called my usual “Duck-duck.”
-They often came running when they heard that call, but this evening there wasn’t an answering honk-quack or flapping of wings.
+Previously, they’d come running when they heard that call, but this evening there wasn’t an answering honk-quack or flapping of wings.
 We searched the fringe of woods, their pen, the front yard, the neighbors, and their favorite resting area where I often set out watermelon.
 But they were gone.

 When I heard a neighbor’s caged dog barking, I had high hopes.
 They were surely near the dog pen on the edge of a woods.
-I ventured through thick brush until I reached the dog pen, but no goose and duck in sight.
+I parked the car and ventured through thick brush until I reached the dog pen, but no goose and duck in sight.
 Where could they be?